|Type of tour:||Guided|

 Day 16: Windhoek

-After another safari we will drive to Windhoek.
+After breakfast we will drive to Windhoek.
 Along the way we will visit the handcraft market in Okahandja before arriving at our guesthouse in Windhoek.

 Day 17: Windhoek city tour